– Crab Stitch/Reverse Single Crochet –

 Crab Stitch or Reverse Single Crochet, as the stitch is also known as, is a simple and elegant way of edging your crochet projects.

 The name Reverse Single Crochet really explains the essential process of the stitch, because of the direction you work in.
-To clarify you work in the opposite direction of your normal stitches.
-So if you are righthanded you work the stitch from left to right and if you are lefthanded you work the stitch from right to left.

 Instructions